 - Standing overhead “hoola-hoops”.
 Circulate in one direction (while circulating hips, too) and then switch directions.

-- Torso twists.
+- Torso twists. **2019 EDIT** Please don’t do these if you are recently postpartum like I was!
+These will worsen your ab separation (diastasis recti).
 Put one foot in front of the other like your taking a big step.
 Keep your feet firmly on the ground and holding the medicine ball, you will twist to the opposite side, i.e. if your left foot is forward, twist to your right while holding the ball at chest level (be sure your head follows your shoulders as you twist with the ball).
 You should feel your muscles working on the right side.
 Then switch sides.

 - If you’re working with a partner you can face each other (lying on your backs) and hold the ball behind your head, do a crunch and then lightly toss the ball to your partner for them to do the same exercise.
 Keep “playing toss” while doing crunches.
 Keep track of how many you can do and make a new goal together 🙂 Also, make sure the ball is not too heavy for this exercise; mine is 8 lbs and just right for me.